swsdte-NexuSphere/NexuSphere-community-helper/README.md

-# YAGPDB - Yet Another General Purpose Discord Bot
+# NexuSphere Community Helper (NSCH)

-YAGPDB is a multifunctional, modular Discord bot.
+NSCH is a multifunctional, modular Discord bot built off of YAGPDB.
 It is modular in the sense that for most things plugins exist -- However, some plugins may depend on other plugins.

 ## Plugins